FailAcademy/learning/wdp-ws-vancouver/_slides/week-10/01c-pong-slides.md

 # Agenda

 * Practice OOP programming and logic in JavaScript
-* Build a "Pong" game using SVGs dynamically generated from ES.next classes
+* Build a "Pong" game using SVGs dynamically generated from ES2015 classes
 * Have some fun with this :)

 ---